Gerald FitzGerald, 5th Duke of Leinster

 Gerald FitzGerald, 5th Duke of Leinster (16 August 1851 – 1 December 1893) was an Anglo-Irish peer.

 Biography

-Leinster was born in Dublin, Ireland, the son of The 4th Duke of Leinster and Lady Caroline Sutherland-Leveson-Gower.
+Leinster was born in Dublin, Ireland, the son of the 4th Duke of Leinster and Lady Caroline Sutherland-Leveson-Gower, daughter of the 2nd Duke of Sutherland.

-He married Lady Hermione Wilhelmina Duncombe (30 March 1864 – Mentone, France, 19 March 1895), daughter of The 1st Earl of Feversham, in London on 17 January 1884.
+He married Lady Hermione Wilhelmina Duncombe (30 March 1864 – Menton, France, 19 March 1895), daughter of the 1st Earl of Feversham, in London on 17 January 1884.
 It was not a happy marriage.
 She died of tuberculosis at age 30.

 The Leinsters had the following children: